thierrymoudiki/thierrymoudiki.github.io/_posts/2025-05-31-survival-techtonique-api-rush.md

 ---

 In today's post, we'll see how to use [_rush_](https://jeroenjanssens.com/dsatcl/chapter-7-exploring-data) and the probabilistic survival analysis API provided by [techtonique.net](https://www.techtonique.net) (along with R and Python) to plot survival curves results.
-Note the that, [the web app](https://www.techtonique.net) also contains a page for plotting these curves,  in 1 click.
+Note that [the web app](https://www.techtonique.net) also contains a page for plotting these curves,  in 1 click.
+You can also read [this post](https://thierrymoudiki.github.io/blog/2025/05/27/r/python/survival-curves-techtonique-API) more Python examples.

 First, you'd need to install _rush_.
 Here is how I did it: